Detoxification foot pads: Effectiveness

 While the detoxification foot pads seem to be popular among young populations in some regions, the effect of the pads remains unclear.
-"Removing heavy metals from the body" seems to be good for health; however, the human body needs certain amount of heavy metals such as zinc, iron, copper, etc. Excessive amounts of heavy metal can cause disease.
+"Removing heavy metals from the body" seems to be good for health; however, the human body needs a certain amount of heavy metals such as zinc, iron, copper, etc. Excessive amounts of heavy metals can cause disease.
 Although absorption through skin is one of the ways for the human body to take in heavy metals, it is not clear if the heavy metals can be pulled out of the body through skin.
 The circadian rhythm is not related to the heavy metal detox, either.
 There is no evidence that bamboo vinegar has the function of attracting heavy metals.
-On the other hand, detoxification foot pads can not accurately control how much heavy metal to be “detoxicated” from the body.
-The pads have no evidence of identifying what they claim to remove, or the way of measuring its level in body.
+On the other hand, detoxification foot pads can not accurately control how much heavy metal is “detoxified” from the body.
+The pads have no evidence of identifying what they claim to remove, or the way of measuring their levels in the body.

 No studies have been done to measure the amount of accumulated heavy metal on the pad after it has been left overnight.
-The Japanese company Kinoki claimed their foot pad to be able to cause weight loss by removing toxins, metabolic wastes, heavy metals and chemical from the body.
+The Japanese company Kinoki claimed their foot pad can cause weight loss by removing toxins, metabolic wastes, heavy metals, and unspecified chemicals from the body.
 Kinoki also claimed that the pads can treat various kinds of disease, including headaches, depression, and even a weakened immune system.
-The U.S District Court for the District of New Jersey ruled that those claims were unsupported.
+The U.S. District Court for the District of New Jersey ruled that those claims were unsupported.